-- 1 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.1 Action: The district provides transportation to and from This action will be Transportation & Safety school for students.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.1 Action: The district provides transportation to and from This action will be Transportation & Safety school for students.
 This action is designed to measured by the metrics provide equal access for our Foster Youth and identified in the action Need: Low Income students.
 The district is situated in a description.
 The need for this action was determined by large geographical area and many of our families the need to decrease the chronic absenteeism do not have the means to bring children to school.
 We will also seek rate and increase attendance of our foster Low Income and Foster Youth families would have feedback from students, youth and low income students by removing an added barrier of not being able to attend school parents, and staff about barriers and increasing student engagement. without transportation, causing inequity for these transportation needs being During the 2022-2023 school year the district's unduplicated students and creating the possibility met.
 Chronic absenteeism rate for All students was that they will become disengaged.
-This action is contrast, low incor Local atte 2022-202 youth 1% income se 2023-202 higher for income se school yet has impressed to present the students youth.
-The need to present the students are ducation student se needlest expressed school are when water the student section of the stude ntified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1% based on the CA School Dashboard.
-In strast, 22.4% of foster youth and 24.3% of income students were chronically absent.
-Cal attendance rates for All students in 22-2023 was 94% for All students, foster with 1% higher and .2 % lower for low ome students.
-Local attendance data in 23-2024 was 94.9% for All students, .5% her for foster youth and .1% higher for low ome students.
-Between the 2022-2023 gool year and the 2023-2024 attendance improved for All students school year, an increase of 1% for low income dents and an increase of 1.9% for foster with.
-These data points demonstrate the ed to provide transportation for our low ome and foster youth student groups to export decreasing chronic absenteeism and reasing attendance.
-Additionally, our uncational partners expressed a need for dent safety and providing support to our ediest students.
-Families have also oressed difficulty in getting children to gool and the safety concerns that arise en walking far distances. designed to increase attendance and lower chronic absenteeism by ensuring they have a way to get to and from school, while also allowing them to be connected to the school community on a daily basis.
+This action is oal and tion # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 23.1% based on the CA School Dashboard.
+In contrast, 22.4% of foster youth and 24.3% of low income students were chronically absent.
+Local attendance rates for All students in 2022-2023 was 94% for All students, foster youth 1% higher and .2 % lower for low income students.
+Local attendance data in 2023-2024 was 94.9% for All students, .5% higher for foster youth and .1% higher for low income students.
+Between the 2022-2023 school year and the 2023-2024 attendance has improved for All students school year, attendance for All students increased 0.2%, with an increase of 1% for low income students and an increase of 1.9% for foster youth.
+These data points demonstrate the need to provide transportation for our low income and foster youth student groups to support decreasing chronic absenteeism and increasing attendance.
+Additionally, our educational partners expressed a need for student safety and providing support to our neediest students.
+Families have also expressed difficulty in getting children to school and the safety concerns that arise when walking far distances.
+Scope: LEA-wide designed to increase attendance and lower chronic absenteeism by ensuring they have a way to get to and from school, while also allowing them to be connected to the school community on a daily basis.
 This action is being provided to all students on an LEA-wide basis to ensure access, equity, and consistency in student safety by providing transportation for our low income and foster youth student groups who may live at far distances.
 This action further supports by promoting student engagement and attendance.
-Need: ditional Student Support The district will provide paraprofessionals, Teachers on Assignment (TOAs), and Intervention Teachers in the elementary and middle schools to support Low Income, English Learners, and Foster This action will be measured by the metrics identified in the action description.
-During th ring the 2022-2023 school year, the district ASSP data identified All students -26.6 Youth by providing direct multi-tiered support for academic, behavioral, and social emotional needs. accomption.
+The district will provide paraprofessionals, This action will be 1.2 Action: Additional Student Support Need: Teachers on Assignment (TOAs), and Intervention Teachers in the elementary and middle schools to support Low Income, English Learners, and Foster measured by the metrics identified in the action description.